MauroSerantes/PokerHand/README.md

 # PokerHand
-program that checks the winner in a random poker hand.
+Program that checks the winner in a random poker hand.
+It Use swing graphic interface.